JBS Ground Beef Recall Expands to 12 Million Pounds

 - Abdominal cramps

 A healthy adult is usually sick for four to seven days.
-The CDC warns that infants, children, seniors and anyone with a weakened immune system is at greatest risk for a serious illness, sometime life-threatening.
+The CDC warns that infants, children, seniors and anyone with a weakened immune system is at greatest risk for a serious illness, sometimes life-threatening.

 It is possible for someone to be infected with the bacteria but to not get sick or show any symptoms, unknowingly spreading the infection to others.